Sanglorian/orcus/Orcus Rulebook - current.md

 A long rest is a period of extended downtime, at least 6 hours long, during which a character sleeps or performs light activity, such as reading, talking, eating, or standing watch.

 A character can't benefit from more than one long rest in a 24-hour period.

+### Streak

+After every two encounter that the heroes have without stopping for a long rest, they gain an action point.
+This is called completing a streak, and some powers and features also work off of it.

 # Legal